nowke/nowke.github.io/src/pages/realtime-dashboard/index.md

 }
 ```

-Run the query for CPU in **Tab 3**.
-You should see the last published value - this is because we have cached the recent value in Redis
+Run the query for CPU in **`Tab 3`**.
+The last published value is returned - this is because the recent value is cached in Redis.

 ```graphql
 query {